 - For parties I suggest that folks bring 20 to 30 items for each half hour they contribute to cover.
 I will then do my best to test as many of those items as possible in the time they have covered.

 - When we do a party we usually create a Facebook group for the small event (or a text message thread) so people can exchange ideas about what they plan on having tested at the party – to avoid folks bringing a bunch of duplicate things.

 - I encourage everyone coming to a party to take some time to review the index of this blog, so they have an idea of things I have already tested – and they can focus on making the most of their time by primarily bringing things that they cannot find examples of on the blog.

-- While each person contributes to cover their own half hour or hour of testing – I do encourage participants to come and plan on staying the full three hours.
+- While each person contributes to cover their own half hour or hour of testing – I do encourage participants to come and plan on staying the full three hours (or four hours) of the party.
 It’s quite educational (and fun) and you learn as much from seeing the test results of what other people bring as you do as seeing the test results from the things you bring.
 Having all the participants there for the whole time of the party also helps to make it more fun and more educational for everyone who attends.

 - For context: to get a single item tested companies might charge you $25 to $300 per item – or more depending on how complex the item is (at the higher end they will also often generate a written report), so this is a really cost effective way to screen a lot of items from your home quickly.
 Plus – I promise – it is also a lot of fun (entertaining even!)

 - It’s kind of like a Tupperware party – but instead of buying stuff at the end, you usually end up throwing a bunch of stuff out (if we find things of yours that are possible toxicant exposure sources for your family.)

 Most of the consumer goods posted on this blog (with their XRF test results) are items I came across at a testing party or home visit.
 A home consultation is similar to a testing party – but is one-on-one… with just you and me!